Battle of Arawe: Preliminary operations

 The invasion force boarded transport ships during the afternoon of 13 December, and the convoy sailed at midnight.
-It proceeded to Buna in New Guinea to rendezvous with most of the escorting destroyers and made a feint north toward Finschhafen before turning toward Arawe after dusk on 14 December.
-The convoy was detected by a Japanese aircraft shortly before it anchored off Arawe at 3:30 am on 15 December, and the 11th Air Fleet at Rabaul began to prepare aircraft to attack it.
+It proceeded to Buna to rendezvous with most of the escorting destroyers and made a feint north toward Finschhafen before turning toward Arawe after dusk on 14 December.
+The convoy was detected by a Japanese aircraft shortly before it anchored off Arawe at 03:30 on 15 December, and the 11th Air Fleet at Rabaul began to prepare aircraft to attack it.

 Battle

 Landings

 Shortly after the assault convoy arrived off Arawe, Carter Hall launched LVT amphibious tractors and Westralia lowered landing craft, both operated by specialized Marine and U.S. Army units.
-The two large transports departed for New Guinea at 5:00 am.
+The two large transports departed for New Guinea at 05:00.
 The high speed transports carrying "A" and "B" Troops of the 112th Cavalry Regiment's 1st Squadron closed to within 1000 yd of Umtingalu and Pilelo Island respectively, and unloaded the soldiers into rubber boats.

 "A" Troop's attempt to land at Umtingalu ended in failure.
-At about 5:25 am, the troop came under fire from machine guns, rifles and a 25 mm cannon as it was nearing the shore, and all but three of its 15 rubber boats were sunk.
-Shaw—the destroyer assigned to support the landing—was unable to fire upon the Japanese positions until 5:42 am as her crew initially could not determine if the soldiers in the water were in the ship's line of fire.
+At about 05:25 the troop came under fire from machine guns, rifles and a 25 mm cannon as it was nearing the shore, and all but three of its 15 rubber boats were sunk.
+Shaw—the destroyer assigned to support the landing—was unable to fire upon the Japanese positions until 05:42 as her crew initially could not determine if the soldiers in the water were in the ship's line of fire.
 Once she had a clear shot, Shaw silenced the Japanese force with two salvos from her 5 in guns.
 The surviving cavalrymen were rescued by small boats and later landed at House Fireman beach; casualties in this operation were 12 killed, four missing and 17 wounded.

 The landing conducted by "B" Troop at Pilelo Island was successful.
 The goal of this operation was to destroy a Japanese radio station believed to be at the village of Paligmete on the island's east coast.
 The troop was originally intended to come ashore near Paligmete, but the landing site was switched to the island's west coast after "A" Troop came under attack.
 After disembarking from their boats, the cavalrymen advanced east and came under fire from a small Japanese force stationed in two caves near the village of Winguru on the island's north coast.
 Ten cavalrymen were detached to contain the Japanese while the remainder of the troop continued to Paligmete.
-The village proved to be unoccupied, and did not contain the suspected radio station.
-The majority of "B" Troop then attacked Winguru, using bazookas and flamethrowers to destroy the Japanese positions.
+The village proved to be unoccupied and did not contain the suspected radio station.
+The majority of "B" Troop then attacked Winguru using bazookas and flamethrowers to destroy the Japanese positions.
 One American and seven Japanese soldiers were killed in the fighting.
-Personnel from the RAAF's No. 335 Radar Station also landed on Pilelo Island on 15 December, and established a radar station there in 48 hours.
+Personnel from the RAAF's No. 335 Radar Station also landed on Pilelo Island on 15 December and established a radar station there within 48 hours.